ကေအဲန်ယူ−ကရင်အမျိုးသားအစည်းအရုံး

 o The branch was formed in order to contribute the Karen revolution and Karen organisations such as Karen National Union (Mother Organisation), Karen Women Organisation, Karen Youth Organisation and FTUK.

-o Issue recommendation letters for those who want to be members of the Union. o Responsible for consultation with members of the organisations.
+o Issue recommendation letters for those who want to be members of the Union.

 o Responsible to publish and raise public awareness regarding the organisation.